Layr-Labs/eigenda-proxy/README.md

 * Performs KZG verification during dispersal to ensure that DA certificates returned from the EigenDA disperser have correct KZG commitments.
 * Performs DA certificate verification during dispersal to ensure that DA certificates have been properly bridged to Ethereum by the disperser.
 * Performs DA certificate verification during retrieval to ensure that data represented by bad DA certificates do not become part of the canonical chain.
+* Compatibility with Optimism's alt-da commitment type with eigenda backend.
 * Compatibility with Optimism's keccak-256 commitment type with S3 storage.

 In order to disperse to the EigenDA network in production, or at high throughput on testnet, please register your authentication ethereum address through [this form](https://forms.gle/3QRNTYhSMacVFNcU8).
 Your EigenDA authentication keypair address should not be associated with any funds anywhere.